-If you own a 4WD and are anything like me, you’re probably dying to get out to enjoy nature, the outdoors and some fresh air again.
+If you own a 4WD and are anything like me, you’re probably dying to get out to enjoy nature, the outdoors, and some fresh air again.
 Lockdown has been really crazy and being stuck indoors for weeks on end with no end in sight can get really frustrating.
 But does it?
 What are the laws around off-roading and traveling during the COVID-19 lockdown restrictions, and what are our options?
 All this and more will be discussed in this article.

 Always make sure you check the current restriction status with your local authorities and municipality first before heading out to any parks or nature reserves.
 Isolation levels differ between countries and states so ensure you know what level you currently are on and fully understand the restrictions.

 The COVID-19 isolation has been really brutal, both emotionally and physically.
 It has been a real mental shift for us off-roaders and nature lovers who enjoy the outdoors so much.
-Simply hopping into your much-loved 4WD and enjoying a breaking away from the hustle and bustle of the city is suddenly a thing of the past.
+Simply hopping into your much-loved 4WD and enjoying a break away from the hustle and bustle of the city is suddenly a thing of the past.

 When considering off-roading, we have to take into consideration the legalities and lockdown/isolation restriction laws first.
 The COVID-19 lockdown laws will obviously vary from country to country as well as the isolation levels between states.
 Make sure you have the latest status since laws and restrictions change rapidly.